3. Deploy vLLM inference service

 ```

-The initial deployment may take several minutes as the model weights are downloaded and cached.
+The initial deployment may take several minutes while the model weights download and cache.

 You should see output similar to: